IN THIS SECTION

 4. MEET WITH YOUR ADVISOR & REGISTER FOR CLASSES

-If you are an incoming freshman, you must meet with an academic advisor (listed on your Degree Plan, which is available in WebAdvisor) before you can register for classes.
-Transfer or returning students in good standing are encouraged to visit with an academic advisor (listed on your Degree Plan, which is available in WebAdvisor) before choosing classes.
-However, students in good standing may register.
+If you are an incoming freshman, you must complete YouScience prior to meeting with your College & Career Success Coach for course registration.
+Transfer or returning students in good standing are encouraged to visit with a College & Career Success Coach before choosing classes.
+However, students in good standing may register themselves.